daskeyboard/daskeyboard-applet/README.md

 ## Creating a signal within a callback function
 There are cases when your `run()` function may have to use a callback, and so cannot directly pass a `Signal` object as its return.
-In this case, you can either return a promise, or you can use the `sendLocal()` function, e.g.:
+In this case, you can either return a promise, or you can use the `this.signal()` function, e.g.:

 ```
   this.signal(new q.Signal([[new q.Point('#FF0000)]]));